 Furthermore, the plant outputs several thousand measurements at high cadence.
-An operator cannot possibly keep track of even the most important of these at all times.
-The degree of complexity is too great for the human mind to handle and the consequence is that suboptimal decisions are taken.
+At such frequency an operator cannot possibly keep track of even the most important of these at all times.
+This intensity combined with the high degree of complexity of the outputs presents an overwhelming challenge to the human mind to handle and the consequence is that suboptimal decisions are made.

-In this paper, a novel method is suggested to achieve the best possible, i.e. optimal, efficiency at any moment in time.
-This has achieved an efficiency increase of 1.1% absolute in a real coal power plant.
-Moreover, this efficiency increase is available uniformly over time effectively increasing the base output capability of the plant.
+In this paper, a novel method is suggested to achieve the best possible, i.e. optimal, efficiency at any moment in time, taking into account all outputs produced as well as their complex interconnections.
+This method yields a computed efficiency increase in the range of one percent.
+Moreover, this efficiency increase is available uniformly over time effectively increasing the base output capability of the plant or reducing the CO2 emission of the plant per megawatt.